gkwelding/gkwelding.github.com/_posts/2012-09-29-the-internet-has-a-lot-to-answer-for.markdown

 layout: post
 slug: the-internet-has-a-lot-to-answer-for
 title: The internet has a lot to answer for...
 sumamry: The internet has a lot to answer for...
+It sure as hell does.
 wordpress_id: 236
 image: placeholder.jpg
 tags: